aeternity/protocol/serializations.md

 ```

-##### Channel off-chain update deposit
+###### Channel off-chain update deposit

-This is a internal off-chain balance increment.
+This is an internal off-chain balance increment.
 It is used by the
 `channel_deposit_tx` internal representation.

 ```